 We’re really weird people here in LA.
 We don’t handle the cold well.
-I was at pilates last week and no joke every single woman in the class walked in bundled up in leggings, jackets, vests, scarves and Ugg boots.
+Driving down the street these days, no joke every single woman is bundled up in leggings, jackets, vests, scarves and Ugg boots.
 It was ah-mazing and hysterical and embarrassing all at the same time.
 I’ll be the first to admit that I’m a wimp when it comes to cooler temps, but there’s a really delicious solution to that… Fully Loaded Baked Potato Soup!

 It’s a thick and creamy soup made from baked potatoes, but what really makes it shine are all the toppings.
 Crumbled crispy bacon, shredded cheddar cheese, finely sliced scallions, FRIED POTATO SKINS, I mean… what more in life could you ask for?
 It’s everything you’ll find in a baked potato but in soup form.
 I’m into it and you should be too!!
 Bonus: the base of this soup freezes really well and you could make a double batch for the upcoming winter months!